sunilbelde/Imagedenoising-dncnn-ridnet-keras/README.md

 ## Training:

-Model has been train for 30 epochs with Adam optimizer of learning rate=0.001 and with learning rate decay of 5% per epoch .Mean Squared Error is used as loss function.
+Model has been train for 30 epochs with Adam optimizer of learning rate=0.001 and with learning rate decay of 5% per epoch .Mean Squared Error is used as loss function for DNCNN model and Mean Absolute Error for RIDNET.

 ## Results :

+This results are from DNCNN model.

 For an noisy image with psnr of 20.530 obtained denoised image which has psnr of 31.193